shankar-r10n/spt-aca-hol/README.md

  ***

 **Challenges (optional)**
 1. Implement a 30/30/40 split for same app - so that traffic split amongst the green, blue and pink revisions.
-(Hint: The dockerr10n/aca-lab1-image:pink results in apage with pink colored background.)
+   _(Hint: The - dockerr10n/aca-lab1-image:pink - image results in a html page with pink colored background.)_

 2. Inactivate one of the revisions and re-implement 50/50 split so that traffic is split between the green and pink revisions.

  ***